 From time to time, electrical enclosure designers find themselves in a bind because of constraints that limit their options when designing or upgrading enclosures.
 Typical issues include space limitations, excessive heat load, poor ventilation, dust and dirt, and high ambient temperatures.
-Solutions that entail the relocation of the electrical enclosure, moving adjacent equipment to create space, or installing a larger enclosure frequently turn out to be expensive, impracticable, or involve significant disruption.
+Solutions involving the relocation of the electrical enclosure, moving adjacent equipment to create space, or installing a larger enclosure frequently turn out to be expensive, impractical, or significantly disruptive.

 A possible solution is the installation of an enclosure air conditioner.
 Here are some scenarios where this might be the best alternative.

 Upgrading an Electrical Enclosure

 As a result of modifications and alterations to plant and machinery, the electrical enclosure may need to be upgraded: